 We have a big hill behind our fence with wild grass leading down to the creek.
 I love throwing packets of wildflower seeds down on rainy days in the spring.
 Last year, I had so many cosmos pop up!
 I love that they attract butterflies, bees, and hummingbirds!
-Planting flowers is so crucial for the pollinators and population.
-I always feel like I’m doing my part each time I plant something.
+Planting flowers is so crucial for pollinators and the population.
+I feel like I’m doing my part each time I plant something.

 Planting Wildflower Seeds

 I get most of my wildflower seeds from Amazon and my local nursery.

 Do you use any books or apps to help you with gardening?

 Aside from getting my Pinterest inspiration each morning, I LOVE using the app “Picture This.”
 You can take a photo of a plant (even your computer screen), and it will identify the species, it can identify disease, and it has a lot of helpful information from other users.
 I’m CONSTANTLY on that app.
 When flowers start coming back up in the spring, you forget what they are.
 You can take a photo of the leaves, telling you exactly which plant is sprouting.